 Library files only exist for the classes and numbers of bells that BYROC is able to use, so, for example, there are no 14 or 16-bell methods because BYROC only supports a maximum of 12 bells.

-The maintainer of these libraries is Julian Morgan (firstname.lastname@example.org).
-If you have a problem specifically with the libraries (e.g. missing or corrupt file), please contact me.
-The maintenance of these libraries is not an official Central Council activity.
-If you wish to comment on any of the method data, please contact Tony Smith (email@example.com).
+These libraries were produced by Julian Morgan (firstname.lastname@example.org).
+The production of these libraries was not an official Central Council activity.
+If you wish to comment on any of the method data, please contact email@example.com.